 Budget Breakdown: You will need to know all the expenses that will happen in the project.
 You may have to go around and ask the price of some things.
 List down all the expenses and try to approximate how much each expense will cost you.

-and understand before you try to make your own proposal.
+Below is a sample project proposal filled out for you to read and understand before you try to make your own proposal.

 Name of Project: Solar Power for Rock Island